FischJunge/2020-ds-Project02-Kickstarter/Project_Management.md

 * How much is it worth?
     * Financially evaluate the difference between sccueeding and failing projects per domain
     * Extra: Predictions for projects which are currently running.

+## Model Evaluation - Performance Metric
+1. F1-Score --> Balance between precision and recall
+2. ROC-Curve --> Shows the separation of positive and negative events

+## Applied ML-Algorithms (at least 3)
+1.
+2.
+3.
+4.

+## Tips from Tereza
+* Plan 1d to prepare the presentation
+* Work with buffers
+* Way of working within the project is a simulation of a real DS Project
+* Set Deadlines
+* **GOAL:** Have a presentation
+* Live the stakeholder